abekoh/snipslack.vim/README.md

 1. Scroll to top, click "Install App to Workspace" and authorize.
 1. Then you can get "Oauth Access Token".

-If you got a token, add following into your vim/neovim setting file.
+If you got a token, add following into your Vim/Neovim config file.
 ```
 let g:snipslack_token = 'xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
 ```